oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 # Use of IETF-Topology for Representing an IP/MPLS network domain

 IP/MPLS Networks can contain multiple domain IGP domains.
 We can define an IGP domain as the collection of nodes and links that participate in the same IGP process.
-The topology information of a domain can be structured according to ietf-topology information model
+The topology information of a domain can be structured according to ietf-network-topology information model {{!RFC8345}}.
 For example, if BGP-LS is used to collect the information, the nodes and links that are announced with the same combination of AS number / are considered to belong to the same domain.

 If a node and/or layer termination point  participates in more than one IGP it will be present in multiple IGP domain networks.